-Our curriculum purpose in Geography is to develop students’ understanding of the world around them and of the environment that they live in, enabling students to be global citizens that are aware of world events allowing them to evaluate the impact they have on our dynamic world.
+Our key curriculum principle in Geography is to develop students’ understanding of the world around them and of the environment that they live in, enabling students to be global citizens who are aware of world events, allowing them to evaluate the impact they have on our dynamic world.

 Our aim is that students think geographically about the changing world, becoming critical learners and knowledgeable, skilful and responsible citizens who care about the future of our planet.

 The study of Geography encourages our students to become creative and independent thinkers and problem-solvers, who are inquisitive about the wider world in which they live.